 This two-day classroom course provides basic safety training for all crew members of non-pleasure vessels (emergency response, search and rescue, water survey, government marine workers, etc.) of less than 150 gross tons (GT), working as a crew less than 25 nautical miles from shore.
-Also included in this course, as an option for those who want it, is the Pleasure Craft Operator Certificate (PCOC) from TC that applies to non-passenger carrying vessels (pleasure craft) of less than 8 meters operating less than two miles from shore in sheltered waters.
+Also included in this course, as an option for those who want it, is the Pleasure Craft Operator Certificate (PCOC) from Transport Canada that applies to non-passenger carrying vessels (pleasure craft) of less than 8 meters operating less than two miles from shore in sheltered waters.

 The course goals are:

 To provide a basic understanding of the hazards associated with the marine environment and the vessel and how to prevent shipboard incidents, including fire

 To provide the necessary knowledge to raise and/or respond to alarms and to deal with emergencies

 To provide assistance in fire and abandonment situations